eum602/ipt-onchain/README.md

 ### Deploy the onchain permissioning contracts

-* To interact with this project you should should have deployed the smart contract to that allows you dinamically set which participants are allowed to connect.
+* To interact with this project you should have deployed the smart contract to that allows you dinamically set which participants are allowed to connect.
 There are some permissioning smart contracts implementations out there.
 Particularly this project uses the [Pegasys implementation](https://github.com/PegaSysEng/permissioning-smart-contracts).
 Please follow the [instructions](https://github.com/PegaSysEng/permissioning-smart-contracts) in order to deploy the smart contract in a set of nodes.

 ### Clone the repository